bekalue/alx-low_level_programming/README.md

 > 3 month study path.
 ## Objective
 * Understand low level programming language like C and Unix system work or “what is going on under the hood”
+* Understand and Apply data structures and algorithims.

 | Project | Description |
 | :--- | :--- |